skibrianski/abstraction/README.md

 ## todo

-- TypeReferenceToAnother* tests are named improperly and likely have some gaps
+- TypeReferenceExtendingParameterizedTypeWithMultipleTypeVariableArgumentTest
-- tests for use of multiple superOf separated by `&`
+- TypeReferenceSuperofWildcardSuperOfTypeVariableTest - tests for use of multiple superOf separated by `&`
 - put cf comments above each test showing comparable raw java extension code
 - do we need a solution for loading all child classes of the classes *used* by the abstraction?
 - do wildcard types and boxing interact negatively? are there other edge cases with boxing?